 capacity and if appropriate, we help clients file for bankruptcy relief

 under the Bankruptcy Code.

 Note: The firm gives legal advice only after

 expressly undertaking that responsibility.
 An attorney-client relationship is not formed until (a) Katzen &

-interests and those of other clients (and, if the project may involve practice
+client’s interests and those of other clients (and, if the project may involve

-outside California, that the firm may properly render necessary services), (b)
+practice outside California, that the firm may properly render necessary

-the prospective client and the firm have agreed on the scope of services to be
+services), (b) the prospective client and the firm have agreed on the scope of

 problems should not disclose confidential information until an attorney